asteitz/Midterm/app/src/main/java/com/example/project6/README.md

 ## Notes
 UI Challenges:
 - Had the wrong auto set for the view of the notes (needed to be wrap contents instead of match parent)
-  - due to this we were not able to see the notes as they popped up
+  - due to this i was not able to see the notes as they popped up
 - Integrating a recycler View into the UI for the main notes page
 - Adding in a constraint layout to keep the buttons in place when the user is typing
 - Adding function calls inside the xml files